Guide: HTML Processing Pipeline

 The final stage of the pipeline converts the processed HTML tree into a Markdown string.

-• It uses rehype-remark to bridge the gap from the HTML AST (HAST) to a Markdown AST (MDAST).
+rehype-remarkto bridge the gap from the HTML AST (HAST) to a Markdown AST (MDAST). remark-gfmis added to ensure support for GitHub-Flavored Markdown features like tables and strikethrough.- Finally,

 This robust pipeline ensures that the output is clean, safe, and formatted for optimal use by Large Language Models.